EbenGitHub/EbenGitHub/README.md

 - 📄 Know about my experiences [https://www.linkedin.com/in/abenezereshetie/](https://www.linkedin.com/in/abenezereshetie/)

 - ⚡ Fun fact **I have a bit of a crush on the Radix algorithm.
-I mean, what's not to love about a sorting method that's both lightning-fast and super satisfying to watch in action?**
+It might not win the speed race, but watching it work is oddly satisfying!**

 <h3 align="left">Connect with me:</h3>
 <p align="left">